krzema12/cr-checklist/README.md

 # How (architectural aspects)

+(Raw notes, TODO: clean up)
+* does this change reinvent the wheel (reimplement something)?
+Can some code be taken from a generic place, to maintain consistency with how it works in other places?

 1. Are troubleshooting facilitators in place?
 * Is there proper logging?
 * Are relevant IDs (request IDs, order IDs) exposed to the customer wherever needed?